 It seems that the trend of making your own work is the preferred option for many of us nowadays.
-And with good cause, the amount of people heading into self-employment or entrepreneurial endeavors are higher than ever before, and the trend will just continue the more people are becoming more dissatisfied with their jobs, or start to look at what else is out there.
+And with good cause, the number of people heading into freelancing or entrepreneurial endeavours are higher than ever before.
+And the trend will just continue the more people are becoming more dissatisfied with their jobs, or start to look at what else is out there.

-The younger generations see the potential of becoming an entrepreneur more than those aged over 40 because being schooled on the internet has made them realize the potential audience they can grab.
-There are so many different types of people to market a product to, and there are so many unusual careers available to people that there is no need to try and fit into a box anymore.
+The younger generations see the potential of becoming an entrepreneur more than those aged over 40.
+Because being schooled on the internet has made them realize the potential audience they can grab.
+There are so many different types of people to market a product.
+And there are so many unusual careers available to people that there is no need to try and fit into a box anymore.

-And with the options available via technology and the internet, the sky is the limit, and this is why we are more inclined to make our own work rather than work for someone else.
-And when we begin on this path to starting our own business or venture into entrepreneurship, you will learn a lot.
+And with the options available via technology and the internet like freelancing, the sky is the limit.
+And this is why we are more inclined to make our own work rather than work for someone else.
+And when we begin on this path to starting our own business or venture into entrepreneurship.
+You will learn a lot.
 And I mean A LOT.
 About yourself, but also about how business works.

-So many people are skipping their degrees to begin their own companies, without any knowledge about business!
-This is where people will do the real learning, and this is why running your own company will teach you everything you need to know about the business world…
+So many people are skipping their degrees to begin their own companies as freelancers, without any knowledge about business!
+This is where people will do the real learning.
+And this is why running your own company will teach you everything you need to know about the business world…

-The first time you hire a member of staff means they will undoubtedly have many queries about that dreaded three-letter word…pay!
-Their life is in your hands in this respect, and respect is the thing you need to give them in every part of your daily dealings.
+The first time you hire a member of staff means they will undoubtedly have any queries about that dreaded three-letter word…pay!
+Their life is in your hands in this respect.
+And respect is the thing you need to give them in every part of your daily dealings.

 And with business expenses and making sure that your staff gets paid when a client hasn’t paid you yet, it is a very common concern.
 So don’t be that person who doesn’t pay their staff!

-This can make or break a person, but it is a necessary evil because you will learn about your managerial style, and as a result, you will learn a lot about how yourself and how you can be perceived.
+This can make or break a person in freelancing, but it is a necessary evil because you will learn about your managerial style, and as a result, you will learn a lot about how yourself and how you can be perceived.

 You will also realize that you can’t please everyone!
 Being comfortable in your own skin is so important to leading a business, that you have no time to worry about how people perceive you.
 Those little thoughts are just wasted energy, and if left to fester, they will completely unravel you or lead to decision fatigue.